Stoelting

 | Stoelting Model #22645 |

-This model “Emotional Stress Monitor Polygraph” consists
+This model “Emotional Stress Monitor Polygraph”

-enhanced fifth module.
+electronically enhanced fifth module.

 This fifth module is second from the bottom and is user selectable